mrhmouse/glorify/README.md

-Glorify.js: Glorify your classes!
+Glorify your classes!
 =================================

-Glorify.js allows you to quickly and easily define properties on your objects or within your constructor functions using getters, setters, and other descriptors.
+Glorify allows you to quickly and easily define properties on your objects or within your constructor functions using getters, setters, and other descriptors.